telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 - The network capturing mode captures IPv4 traffic, while IPv6 is not yet supported.

-- The network capturing mode is incompatible with most VPN tools.

-    >tip Some VPN tools will automatically close the VPN connection if a third-party network extension is enabled.
-You can try to workaround that by making the VPN connection before starting Fiddler Everywhere and enabling the network capturing mode.
+- Some VPN tools might close the VPN connection if a third-party network extension is enabled.
+You can try to workaround that by making the VPN connection **before** starting Fiddler Everywhere and then enabling its network capturing mode.

-- The **HTTPS > Connections > Bypass Fiddler for URLs that starts with:** option is incompatible with the **Network Capture** mode.
-Alternatively, you can create a Fiddler rule that executes the **Do Not Decrypt** action on the desired domains.
+    >tip To use a VPN connection alongside Fiddler you often need to bypass specific VPN endpoints.
+However note that The **HTTPS > Connections > Bypass Fiddler for URLs that starts with:** option is incompatible with the **Network Capture** mode.
+Alternatively, you can bypass targeted domains [by creating a Fiddler rule that executes the **Do Not Decrypt** action]({%slug configure-vpn-fiddler%}#configuration-for-network-capturing-mode).

 - The network capturing mode can capture only outbound traffic.
 Currently, inbound traffic from remote devices is not captured.
 For such cases, use our alternative capturing modes for [Android]({%slug capture-mobile-android-traffic%}), [iOS]({%slug capture-mobile-ios-traffic%}), or [remote PCs]({%slug fiddler-capture-other-computers%}).

 ## Using the Network Capturing Mode